AlpacaFur/classical-chronicle/_contributors/dorothy-breen.md

 position: Writer and Editor
 pronouns: She/Her
 classof: 2022
-lastmod: 2021-05-20
+lastmod: 2022-07-21
-order: 2
+order: 4.1
 ---
-**Dorothy Breen** is both a writer and an editor for the *Classical Chronicle*.
+**Dorothy Breen** was both a writer and an editor for the *Classical Chronicle*.